aws-samples/aws-simple-streaming-webapp/README.md

-# Simple webRTC to RTMP for Amazon Interactive Video Streaming
+# Simple webRTC to RTMP for Amazon Interactive Video Service

 Reference code and solution to simplify the live streaming by using the browser APIs and webRTC to capture the video.
 The solution is based on small, idependent and decoupled blocks to capture cameras and transwrap it to RTMP